Berbers and Islam: Berbers in Al-Andalus

+Islamic armies conquered Iberia "under the suzerainty of the Arab Caliph of Damascus Abd al-Malik and his North African Viceroy, Musa ibn Nusayr."
+The invasion of Iberia was made up of two Islamic armies, crossing the sea from Africa.
+The first was led by Tariq ibn Ziyad (thought by researchers to be a Berber) in 711 A.D.
+A second army led by Musa ibn Nusayr followed in 712 A.D.
+The invasion combined approximately 10000 Berbers and 3000 Arabs (numbers are approximate and sources without specific numbers say "completely the Berbers with only a few Arabs" or "chiefly of Berbers and slaves, very few only being genuine Arabs."

+Berbers would make up as about 10 percent of Al-Andalusia's population, in the mountainous areas in the north and northwest, and in central Iberia, where they made al-ṭawā’if or (Taifa) kingdoms, including Toledo, Badajoz, Málaga and Granada.
+They formed "approximately two thirds of the Islamic population in Iberia."
+After the Abbasid revolution took power away from the Umayyads, Berbers in Iberia may have helped Abd ar-Rahman I establish his Umayyad caliphate in Al-Andalus in 756 A.D., because his mother was a Berber.

-During the Umayyad conquest of Iberia, Berbers formed their own military units based on tribal allegiances, with little contact with the Arabs.
-Uthman ibn Naissa, a Berber commander stationed in Cerdanya (eastern Pyrenees), signed an alliance with Odo the Great, duke over Vasconia and Aquitaine, detached himself from central Cordovan rule and shortly established a realm, but was suppressed in 731 by Abdul Rahman Al Ghafiqi.
+During the initial Umayyad conquest of Iberia in 711-712 A.D., Berbers formed their own military units based on tribal allegiances, with little contact with the Arabs.
+Uthman ibn Naissa, a Berber commander stationed in Cerdanya (eastern Pyrenees), signed an alliance with Odo the Great, duke over Vasconia and Aquitaine, detached himself from central Cordoban rule and shortly established a realm, but was suppressed in 731 by Abdul Rahman Al Ghafiqi.

 At this point, Berbers were superficially Islamized and hung onto their traditions with varying degrees of religious assimilation to Islam.
-Berbers stationed in Galicia who gave up their Andalusian outposts to join the Berber Revolt (740-742) are reported to have converted to Christianity.
+Berbers stationed in Galacia may have converted to Christianity.
+These joined in the Berber revolt in 740-742).
 Accounts of their siege of Mérida make it clear that they were not Muslims at the time.
 During the Taifa era, the petty kings came from a variety of ethnic groups; some—for instance the Zirid kings of Granada—were of Berber origin.

-The Taifa period ended when the Almoravid dynasty took over Al-Andalus; they were succeeded by the Almohad dynasty from Morocco, during which time al-Andalus flourished.
+The Taifa period ended when the Almoravid dynasty (1085-1145 A.D.) took over Al-Andalus; they were succeeded by the Almohad dynasty (1147-1238 A.D.) from Morocco.
+The makeup of Al-Andalus at this point consisted of an Arab aristocracy, a Mūlādī population (made of "Muslims of local descent or of mixed Berber, Arab and Iberian origin"), and the Berbers who were situated between the two.

-In the power hierarchy, Berbers were situated between the Arabic aristocracy and the Muladi populace.
-Ethnic rivalries were one of the factors of Andalusi politics.

-After the fall of the Caliphate, the taifa kingdoms of Toledo, Badajoz, Málaga and Granada had Berber rulers.
+"After the fall of the Caliphate, the Taifa kingdoms of Toledo, Badajoz, Málaga and Granada had Berber rulers."